ruselldelprado/responsive-website/README.md

 # My Responsive website
-This is a my website
+This is a my website using jquery